brndd/joyful-slop/readme.md

 * Macros - have a single input produce a sequence of button presses with configurable pauses.
 * Sequence combos - Button1, Button2, Button3 -> VirtualButtonA
-* More ways to specify keycodes
 * Output keyboard button presses
-* Input and output from gamepad-like devices.
+* Explicit input and output from gamepad-like devices.
+* HIDRAW support for more button options.

 ## Configuration